AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Note:** The rate at which data transfers varies and depends on the density of data in the source PI Data Archive and/or AF server.
 See [Data transfer statuses](xref:data-transfer-statuses) for a list of transfer statuses and descriptions.
 To find out more information about an asset error, agent status, or asset create/update error, select the **Logs** button above the list of agents to access more information.
 Possible statuses that appear in the **Current Activity** field may indicate an issue and include Uncategorized Error, PI Point Type Change Detected, and No Valid PI Points In Transfer.

-1. (Optional) If the fields on the `Manage Agents` pane indicate there are issues with the transfer or agent, select **Logs** to view transfer errors or  **Agent Health Events** to open the `Health Events` window and view more information.
+1. (Optional) To view more information about an agent's status, select the **Agent Health Events** button.

+   **Note:** See [Overview of the Health Events window](xref:health-evts-window) for more information.

+1. (Optional) To see more information about a transfer's status in the `Logs` window, select the **Logs** button.
+See [Tenant log messages](xref:download-tenant-log) for more information.

-1. Click the `Transfer Metrics` tab to view transfer progress and details on stream and/or asset creation.
+1. (Optional) Click the `Transfer Metrics` tab to view transfer progress and metrics for stream and/or asset creation.
+See [Overview of transfer metrics](xref:overview-metrics) for more information.

 1. (Optional) To stop a transfer, select **Stop Transfer**, then select **Stop**.